Vegan Thai Red Curry with Tofu (Video)

 - Add more coconut cream to mellow out the heat or use less curry paste.

-- I highly recommend freezing the tofu before using for the best texture.
-Check out more details on How to make tofu taste like chicken.
+- I highly recommend freezing the tofu before using it for the best texture.
+Check out more details in my Vegan Buffalo Chicken Sandwich recipe.

 Ingredients you'll need